 Do you hear the sound of that distant horn?

 The High Holy Days are on their way sooner than we realize.
-This year they begin with Rosh Hashanah at sundown on October 2, 2016.
-Yom Kippur will begin at sundown on October 11.

 Are you reading anything to prepare for the season this year?
 Doing anything else to prepare?